fluxninja/aperture/docs/content/get-started/get-started.md

    To make it easier to integrate Aperture in your application, we have created middleware for popular frameworks like Spring Boot, Netty, Armeria [see available middleware](../integrations/sdk/java/java.md).
-With the help of middleware there isn't much code changes required in your application.
+With the help of middleware, there isn't much code changes required in your application.
    Some middleware doesn't require any code change at all.

 3. [**Service Meshes (Istio, Envoy) & API Gateways**](./setting-up-application/service-mesh-and-gateways.md)